mozilla-iam/sso-no-phishing/README.md

 ## How does it work?

-This extension detects your logins to the genuine Mozilla IAM SSO and records a hash representation of your credentials (not the actual credentials).
+This extension detects your logins to the genuine SSO and records a hash representation of your credentials (not the actual credentials).

-Every time you post data to a website, the extension verifies that it does not contain your Mozilla IAM SSO credentials.
+Every time you post data to a website, the extension verifies that it does not contain your SSO credentials.

-If it does and does not match the genuine Mozilla IAM SSO domains, it will warn you that this is probably a phishing attack before continuing (you can choose to ignore the warning at your own risk)
+If it does match the genuine SSO domains then the tab will look green.
+If it does NOT match, the tab will look red and a warning will be displayed.
+The request will also be canceled.
+If this happen you should still change your credentials, just in case.

+## Security considerations

+This addon does NOT and CANNOT guarantee the prevention of credentials leak.
+An sophisticated attacker with knowledge of this addon will be able to BYPASS the verification.

+Nevertheless, this addon will catch all common cases.
+Additionally, there is no known attack that currently bypass this addon.
+Note that all methods that I can think of, including registering keys as they're typed, can be bypassed by an attacker in one way or another.
+The best protection is common sense and a password manager that only pre-fill passwords where needed.

+Note that this addon does store your credentials using a SHA256 hash (at this time).

+Finally, DO NOT ENTER YOUR CREDENTIALS MANUALLY AND ESPECIALLY NOT IF THE TAB IS NOT GREEN ;-)

 ## Testing